 See the examples collection for more examples and a downloadable source file of Hello World.

-Writing documentation for Meta is a large, ongoing task.
-In the meantime, it is useful or even mandatory to read the documentation for the REBOL programming language.
+Because writing documentation for Meta is a large, ongoing task, in the meantime, it is useful or even mandatory to read the documentation for the REBOL programming language.
 Meta is a descendant of REBOL, but there are many subtle differences to optimise the language.
 Keeping that in mind, here are the most applicable sections of the REBOL documentation:

 Meta helps with trying out and converting code from several other, related languages.
 It detects some words and paths from other REBOL-like languages: REBOL 3, REBOL 2, Red, Red/System and Boron, and some words from the Logo, Lisp and Scheme language families.
 An error message will be produced, but when there is an alternative in Meta, this will be suggested.